gitbls/pistrong/README.md

     Create multiple certs for a user with multiple devices in the following manner.
 Note that the value provided to --dev is strictly for your use to keep track of different devices, so can be anything you want.

-    * `pistrong add username --dev iphone8 --remoteid ios.yourdomain.com`
+    * `pistrong add bill --dev iphone8 --remoteid ios.yourdomain.com`
-    * `pistrong add username --dev ipad --remoteid ios.yourdomain.com`
+    * `pistrong add bill --dev ipad --remoteid ios.yourdomain.com`
-    * `pistrong add username --dev surface --remoteid windows.yourdomain.com`
+    * `pistrong add bill --dev surface --remoteid windows.yourdomain.com`
     * `pistrong add myportapi --linux --remoteid linux.yourdomain.com`

-Once the certs for a client device or system have been created, you need to install and configure the VPN on the client or device.
+Once the certs for a client device or system have been created, you will install and configure the VPN on the client or device.
 Follow the OS-specific Cert installation instructions at [Client Certificate Installation and VPN Configuration](https://github.com/gitbls/pistrong/blob/master/CertInstall.md) to install the Cert and configure the VPN.

 See [Installation Log](https://github.com/gitbls/pistrong/blob/master/log-installpistrong.txt) for a session log which is the result of installing and configuring pistrong and InstallPiStrong.
 Also see [makeMyCA log](https://github.com/gitbls/pistrong/blob/master/log-makeca.txt) to see the configuration of a CA and adding a couple of users.